The 411 on VC Scout Programs

 Also, most startups that receive an investment from a scout will not get subsequent funding from the associated VC.
 If it were positioned that the VC (instead of the scout as an angel) had made the seed investment, the absence of follow-on from the VC could be interpreted as a red flag by other potential investors.

 The low-profile nature of these programs is designed to preserve the scout's effectiveness and the VC firm's competitive edge.
-But certainly there’s room for other, more transparent models.
+But certainly, there’s room for other, more transparent models.

 How do I become a VC scout?

 Since these programs are generally by invitation, the most straightforward pathway is through a direct connection with a VC.
 If you don’t have existing relationships, you’ll want to start building those relationships now.
-If you have a strong track record as an operator or angel, I would cold email investors to begin getting to know them (and vice versa).
+If you have a strong track record as an operator or angel, I would cold-email investors to begin getting to know them (and vice versa).

-Or, if you want to learn the mechanics of angel investing, First Round has a program called Angel Track to help aspiring angel investors “sharpen their skills” over “eight evening sessions packed with tactical frameworks” (funding note included).
+Or, if you want to learn the mechanics of angel investing, First Round has a program called Angel Track to help aspiring angel investors “sharpen their skills” over “eight evening sessions packed with tactical frameworks” (funding not included).

 Remember: it's less about finding an open door and more about being ready when the door opens for you.